 Review: American Airlines First Class To Hawaii

 American Airlines flies to Hawaii from Dallas-Ft.
-Worth, Los Angeles and Phoenix.
-All planes offer seats which are similar to Domestic First except for the flights from Dallas.
-This means no amenity kits, no lie flat seats and a very average experience.
+Worth, Los Angeles, and Phoenix.
+All planes offer seats that are similar to Domestic First except for the flights from Dallas.
+This means no amenity kits, no lie-flat seats, and a very average experience.

 On flights from Los Angeles, AA usually operates Airbus A321s with domestic First Class seats with large-screen seat-back entertainment.
 However, American’s latest schedule update also puts international long-haul widebody aircraft on two Hawaii routes from LAX, giving customers lie-flat cabin seats with direct aisle access.
 1 of 6 daily flights operated by the AA can be booked with this excellent First offering on their 777-200ER; AA143 LAX1500 – 1900HNL 772 D & AA144 HNL2330 – 0706+1LAX 772.

-Will your American Airlines flight has lie-flat or flatbed seat?
+Will your American Airlines flight has a lie-flat or flatbed seat?